 - Personal attendant services (reader, interpreter, etc.).

 You are eligible for these services if it is determined that VR services are essential in order for you to obtain and retain employment.
-Your Path Coordinator will help you with eligibilty for this program.
+Your SSA will help you with eligibilty for this program.